jonbnewman/mobx-store-provider/README.md

 export default App;
 ```

-Note that we wrap the application with the `Provider`, supplying it with the `appStore` as its value.
+Note that we wrap the application with the `Provider`, supplying it the `appStore` as its value.

 This makes the `appStore` available to the rest of the application.